 2011 B.S.
 Chemistry, State University of New York at Binghamton

 Home: Edgewater, NJ

-Dan examines the development of surface morphology following the de-alloying of white gold leaf and applies electrochemical techniques towards the study of molecular transport through nanoporous materials.
+Dan examines the development of surface morphology following the corrosion of white gold alloys and applies electrochemical techniques towards the study of molecular transport through nanoporous materials.

 James WadeNational Science Foundation Graduate Research Fellow

 James uses silicon photonic microring resonators to design multiplexed protein arrays with a particular focus on developing clinically and/or biologically relevant diagnostic panels.
 Current work is centered around glioblastoma multiforme, the most common and aggressive malignant primary brain tumor.